ipfs/team-mgmt/README.md

 **How**: This takes place semi-synchronously on the IRC channel #ipfs.

 The sprint checkin is a quick sync-up to fine tune the sprint.
-It helps the sprint master know what's progressing, what's blocking people, and what adjustments need to be made.
+It helps the sprint master and the team know what's progressing, what's blocking people, and what adjustments need to be made.
 This sync is critical to ensure the success of the sprint as a whole.

 Before the sync (ideally), put your updates for the previous week in the previous week's issue.
 That way, it is easy to see what was intended to get done, and what gone done.
-After the previous sprint is over, add your blank to dos to the new sprint issue.
-If you cannot make it to a sprint checkin, leave your update and comments on the previous Sprint's issue (not on IRC, as it will get lost) before the sync happens.
+After the previous sprint is over, add your blank To Dos to the new sprint issue.
+If you cannot make it to a sprint sync, leave your update and comments on the previous Sprint's issue (not on IRC, as it will get lost) before the sync happens.

 Each participant gives an update on their assignment, what got done, what didn't, and discusses successes and failures.
 Participants, the sprint master, and whoever is interested should discuss ways of improving task definition, allocation, and implementation to increase future successes and avoid failures.

 If you are a partipicant, the normal way of showing assignments is to copy and paste your list from the previous sprint, with `[x]`, `[ ]`,  and `[~]` indicating items done, undone, or in progress, respectively.
 Be sure to copy and paste in small chunks, or IRC may kick you out for flooding the channel.
 Lines of 5 seems to work well.

+The first to update their lists on the sprint issue are the first to go, and so on.
+The administrator makes sure everyone knows who is up next.

 (This used to happen over a Google Hangout, but it wasted a lot of time to keep >10 people synchronized while people gave individual updates that not everyone was interested in.
 IRC has been working ok.)

-##### The sprint master
-- Prepares the sprint's etherpad and posts it to GitHub and IRC ahead of time.
-To open an Etherpad, go to https://etherpad-mozilla.org.
-- Begins Sprint Planning with a roll-call to ping people on IRC.
-This list can be taken from the members of the previous sprint.
-- Prompts everyone who participated in the previous sprint to update on their work.
-- Closes up by making sure everyone who needs to has gone, and posts a link to the Etherpad again, opens the next issue for the coming sprint, and then pings reminders to people to add their items to the Etherpad over the course of the day so that a new issue can be copied over early on Tuesday morning.

 #### Stage 2: Sprint Discussions